damiendevienne/phylter/README.md

 ![img/pergenes.png](img/pergenes.png)

+We observe that a few gene families have a lot of outliers, while others have none.
+One gene family has even almost half of its gene sequences discarded.

 Typing `plot(results, "species")` allows exploring the number of genes for which each species was identified as outlier.

 ![img/perspecies.png](img/perspecies.png)

-We see that no species is particularly problematic.
-On the other hand it seems that a few collection of genes are different from the others, one of them having almost half of its species discarded.
+Here we see that no no species is particularly problematic.
+Almost each species is an outlier in at least one gene family.

 #### Visualize the 2-way reference matrix from which outliers are detected